PaulZC/RAWX_Logger_Switches/README.md

 - LED1 is a Sparkfun / Worldsemi WS2812B NeoPixel (Mouser part 474-COM-13667)
 - LED2 is an 0805 (2.0x1.25mm) red LED: e.g. Wurth Electronik 150080RS75000 (Farnell / Element14 part 2322077)
 - R1 is a generic 0805 or 0603 1K resistor: e.g. Multicomp MCWR06X1001FTL (Farnell / Element14 part 2447272)
-- C1 and C2 are generic 0603 0.1uF (100nF) capacitors: e.g. Walsin 0805B104K500CT (Farnell / Element14 part 2496944)
+- C1 and C2 are generic 0603 0.1uF (100nF) ceramic capacitors: e.g. Murata GRM188R71H104JA93D (Farnell / Element14 part 2688523)

 ## Acknowledgements

 This project would not have been possible without the open source designs kindly provided by Adafruit.
-Their work is gratefully acknowledged.

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from Adafruit!